 The fourth psychographic characteristic is needs, which are important deficiencies that we are motivated to fulfill.
 You may already be familiar with the well-known diagram known as Maslow's Hierarchy of needs (Maslow, 1943).
 It is commonly discussed in the fields of management, psychology, and health professions.
 A version of it is shown in Figure 2.1.
-Some recent versions show it with 8 levels.)
+Some recent versions show it with eight levels.
 It is one way to think about needs.
 In trying to understand human motivation, Maslow theorized that as our needs represented at the base of the pyramid are fulfilled, we move up the hierarchy to fulfill other types of need (McLeod, 2014).

 According to Maslow's theory, our most basic physiological or survival needs must be met before we move to the second level, which is safety and security.
 When our needs for safety and security are met, we move up to relationship or connection needs, often called "love and belongingness."
 The fourth level up is esteem needs, which could be thought of as achievement, accomplishment, or self-confidence.
 The highest level, self-actualization, is achieved by those who are satisfied and secure enough in the lower four that they can make sacrifices for others.
 Self-actualized persons are usually thought of as altruistic or charitable.
-Maslow also believed that studying motivation was best done by understanding psychologically healthy individuals, and he also used child development to construct his model.
-(Maslow is not without his critics; see Neher, 1991).
+Maslow also believed that studying motivation was best done by understanding psychologically healthy individuals, and he also used child development to important deficiencies that we are motivated to fulfill construct his model.
+(Despite the prevalence of Maslow's model, it is not without its critics; see Neher, 1991).